 - 1 lemon

 - Glug of olive oil

 If you are someone who is often short of time, roasting a big batch of vegetables once a week can be a helpful tool when you need to grab a quick bite.
 Simply keep in the fridge to and stir through salads with grains.

 Whole spelt is a fantastic ingredient to keep in your store cupboards.
 Though it takes slightly longer to cook than some other grains, it’s nutty flavour and fiberous texture ensures that it is deeply satisfying.
 Again, try cooking a big batch at the beginning of the week to have with salads or to use as a base to a delicious risotto.

-Our Seasonal Organic Supper course offers the perfect opportunity to learn quick and easy recipes, using seasonal and delicious produce straight from our Market Garden, perfect for busy bees like us who don’t want to stay in the kitchen for too long but still want to enjoy delicious and simple dishes.
+Our Quick & Simple Suppers courses offer the perfect opportunity to learn quick and easy recipes, using seasonal and delicious produce straight from our Market Garden, perfect for those who don’t want to stay in the kitchen for too long but still want to enjoy delicious and simple dishes.